alik-git/tia/README.md

 pip3 install --user git+git://github.com/deepmind/dm_control.git
 pip3 install --user 'gym[atari]'
 ```

 You will need an active Mujoco license for running DMC experiments.
+Use the steps below to install:

+However, you will still need mujoco to work.
+Download it from here, and then extrat the mujoco_versionnumber folder and place it in a `.mujoco` directory in your home folder.
+So the installation result should look like `~/.mujoco/mujoco_versionnumber`

 ## Running DMC experiments with distracting background